 By Jerry Chapman, Editor-In-Chief at Xavier Health, and GMP Quality Expert

-At the FDA/Xavier PharmaLink conference at Xavier University in Cincinnati, Ohio, in March 2018, Dell Moller and Nicholas Paulin presented FDA’s top ten drug GMP inspection citations for FY 2017 and participated in a panel discussion that provided insight into the observations.
+This past March, FDA’s Moller and Nicholas Paulin shared with the PharmaLink participants FDA’s top ten drug GMP inspection citations for FY2017, and participated in a panel discussion to provide insight into the observations.

 Below is the top ten list from Moller and Paulin’s presentation, in descending order.
 Each finding includes the Code of Federal Regulations (CFR) Title 21 reference and a brief analysis provided by FDA featured on the presentation slides.
 Additional comments from the panelists follow in italics.
 The comments are from Paulin unless otherwise noted.